Skip to content

 When an agent browses a website, it:

-- Opens the page in a headless Chrome instance2.
-Waits for the page to load, including JavaScript
+2. Waits for the page to load, including any JavaScript.

-You see each step happen in real-time in the chat: which URL the agent visited, what it clicked, and what it extracted.
+You see each step in real time in the chat: which URL the agent visited, what it clicked, and what it pulled back.

 Browser profiles and persistence